CatTail/catlog/assets/examples/readme/index.md

 It will prompt lost meta information needed for every markdown files.

-When you finish writing post and want to preview it on local server, you should run:
+When you finish writing article and want to preview it on local server, you should run:

 ```bash
 $ catlog preview [-s] [-a]